 The Rose Institute stresses a high level of interaction between students and faculty.
 In their research on state and local government, students and faculty work side by side.
 Students receive guidance and instruction from professors, fellows and research associates experienced in the operations of both the public and private sectors.

-Mr. Johnson was a Coro Public Affairs Fellow, served as Legislative Director to U.S. Representative Stephen Horn, and worked as a project manager for various software companies prior to his return to the Institute in 2001.
+Dr. Johnson was a Coro Public Affairs Fellow, served as Legislative Director to U.S. Representative Stephen Horn, and worked as a project manager for various software companies early in his career.

 Justin Levitt (B.A.
 Claremont McKenna College, M.A. and Ph.D.
 UC San Diego) is Vice President of National Demographics Corporation and an Adjunct Professor at California State University Long Beach teaching on comparative politics, Latin American politics, and international relations.
 A former Assistant Student Manager at the Rose Institute, Justin graduated cum laude from Claremont McKenna College in 2006 and went on to study Political Science at the University of California, San Diego.
 His research focuses on redistricting and representation, with a particular emphasis on how redistricting institutions make decisions.